croddy1/roddy_colin_spring2017/final/readme.md

 ## Analysis 4: Effect of Gases on Temperature

-After looking at different trends and event in global temperatures, I wanted to investigate a cause.
-The most mentioned in global warming are CO2 and other greenhouse gases.
+After looking at different trends and events in global temperatures, I wanted to investigate a cause.
+The most mentioned cause in global warming are CO2 and other greenhouse gases.
 I decided to compare the emissions of CO2, NO2, and methane to the change in temperature between 1970 and 2013; the emissions data I found starts at 1970.
-Below are the top ten countries of that delta.
+The graph below is of the ten countries with the highest temperature delta between 1970 and 2013; a condensed time period relative to Analysis 2.

 <img src="analysis/ana_4/topSixDiffs.png" width="650">

-To get an idea of what their temperature profiles look like during that time period, I graphed the top six below.
-I used the top six, because one of the top five, Saint Pierre and Miquelon, doesn't have any gas emissions data in the dataset I used.
+To get an idea of what their temperature profiles look like during that time period, I wanted to graph the top five from the ten above.
+One of the top five countries, Saint Pierre and Miquelon, was excluded from further investigation, however, because the emissions dataset did not contain information for it.
+Therefore, I graphed the top six countries as to include the five that will be reviewed further down.

 <img src="analysis/ana_4/maxDiffs.png" width="800">